buckie/wtmm-python/README.md

 wtmm-python
 ===========

-Implementation of the Wavelet Transform Modulus Maxima algorithm in python for the purpose of deconstructing 1-D time series data into a peicewise linear representation, parititioned according to similarity.
+Implementation of the Wavelet Transform Modulus Maxima algorithm in python for the purpose of deconstructing 1-D time series data into a piecewise linear representation, partitioned according to similarity.

 ### Replicate Environment

-This uses python3 and the easiest way to install the environment is to install Continuum's Anaconda and run the following command:
+This uses python2 and the easiest way to install the environment is to install Continuum's Anaconda and run the following command:

-    conda create -n wtmm python=3.4.2 scipy numpy matplotlib ipython-notebook pip setuptools pandas source activate wtmm
+    conda create -n wtmm python=2.7 scipy numpy matplotlib ipython-notebook pip setuptools pandas source activate wtmm

 ## Research